Zanzibar says 145 people were killed in ferry disaster last week

-DAR ES SALAAM Authorities in Zanzibar said on Sunday that 145 people had been killed in last week's ferry disaster in the Indian Ocean, a day after the operation to find survivors was called off.
+DAR ES SALAAM, July 22 Authorities in Zanzibar said on Sunday that 145 people had been killed in last week's ferry disaster in the Indian Ocean, a day after the operation to find survivors was called off.

 The overcrowded MV Skagit/Kalama, which had also been carrying some foreigners, was en route to Zanzibar, a popular tourist destination, from mainland Tanzania last Wednesday when it capsized and sank.